Avengers: The Initiative: Killed in Action

 A new clone of Michael Van Patrick is fitted with the Tactigon, Armory's former alien weapon, but goes on a rampage throughout the base under the new name "KIA", seeking revenge for MVP's death.
-The KIA clone causes destruction, killing Dragon Lord (Tako Shamara), Trauma (who is later revealed to have survived) and Van (one of the Scarlet Spiders).
+The KIA clone causes destruction, killing Dragon Lord and Van (one of the Scarlet Spiders).
 KIA also caused injury to many initiative trainees and staff like Thor Girl, Gauntlet, Constrictor and Crusader.
 He also killed eight S.H.I.E.L.D. agents on his rampage.
 He is eventually subdued when Cloud 9 uses the knowledge of Michael Van Patrick's crush on her to kiss him and fill him with gas.
 The reformed New Warriors and New Avengers can subdue him and mind wipe him with a device from Baron Von Blitzschlag.

 First graduations

-Some of the first instalment trainees made it to graduation.
+Some of the first installment trainees made it to graduation.
 The graduating class and their assignments were: